 It was then that I committed to depending on the Scriptures, prayer, and the leading of God’s Spirit to teach this servant of God, how to discipline/disciple my children.
 Along the way, I received the assurance that God did not expect perfection from me as a parent.
 All He wanted from me was a teachable heart:

-The following are insights that guided me through the process of discovering the art of Godly discipline. with the hope that you might also be blessed:
+The following are insights that guided me through the process of discovering the art of Godly discipline:

 Insight #1: Godly discipline has to be learned before it can be applied.